-Last spring over Memorial Day weekend I drove the National Road across Ohio.
+Over Memorial Day weekend in 2011 I drove the National Road across Ohio.
 If you’ve been reading this blog for a while you know I wrote about the trip at great length here all summer.
 I always write an exhaustive trip report for my main Web site, and I finally found time to finish it.
 The long reports always contain details that didn’t make the blog.
 To read the complete story, click here: The National Road in Ohio

 Here’s a preview of the kind of good stuff you’ll find in the long trip report.

 In the rugged terrain of eastern Ohio, 20th-century improvements to US 40 left plenty of old National Road alignments behind.
 One of them in Guernsey County is signed as Best Road.